Spatially Varying Nanophotonic Neural Networks: Results

-\paragraph{Versatile Computational Camera} Our approach is generic which we validate by instantiating \shortname~for other datasets and tasks.
+\paragraph{Versatile Reconfigurable Computational Camera} Our approach is generic which we validate by instantiating \shortname~for other datasets and tasks.
 Next, we describe such an instance for ImageNet classification with 1000 object categories.
-ImageNet is the first large-scale image classification dataset with 1.28 million labeled training data, serving as a major driving factor to advance modern AI.
-To the best of our knowledge, no existing ONN has reported results on ImageNet classification so far.
-Using the physical parameters specified in Table~\note{S1}, we inverse design and fabricate an on-chip metasurface array to optically encode features for $64\times64$ low-resolution ImageNet classification.
-Notice with a larger form factor, our system facilitates scaling to support original $224\times224$ high-resolution recognition.
-As for the CIFAR-10 experiment, the entire training and validation datasets of ImageNet are encoded into optical features by the imaging system for finetuning and evaluation.
-The experimentally captured features consistently align with their electronic ground truth (Figure~\hyperref[fig:exp-cls-cifar10]{3b}), validating the scalability and effectiveness of \shortname~to process large-sized image features.
-After finetuning the electronic backend on the projected ImageNet training set, the \shortname~achieves $51.28\%$ top-5 classification accuracy in ImageNet validation set, outperforming AlexNet by $3.6\%$.
+ImageNet is the first large-scale image classification dataset with 1.28 million labeled training data, serving as a major driver to advance modern AI.
+To the best of our knowledge, no existing ONN has reported results on 1000-class ImageNet classification so far.
+To tackle this challenging 1000-class recognition task, we use an enlarged electronic backend with four depth-wise separable convolutional layers and one fully-connected classifier.
+We inverse design and fabricate an on-chip metasurface array to optically encode features for $64\times64$ low-resolution ImageNet classification.
+Akin to the CIFAR-10 experiment, the entire training and validation datasets of ImageNet are encoded into optical features by the imaging system for finetuning and evaluation.
+The experimentally captured features consistently align with their electronic ground truth (Figure~\hyperref[fig:exp-imagenet]{5a}), validating the scalability and effectiveness of \shortname~to process large-sized image features.
+After finetuning the electronic backend on the ImageNet training set, \shortname~achieves $48.64\%$ top-5 classification accuracy in ImageNet validation set, outperforming AlexNet ($47.60\%$) by $1.03\%$.
 Note that the \shortname~for $64\times64$ ImageNet classification has 1.67M digital multiply-accumulate operations (MACs), which is only $0.9\%$ of AlexNet (180.26M).